finos/git-proxy/README.md

 ## What is Git Proxy

-Git Proxy is a server application that stands in the middle between a developer and a Git remote endpoint, which applies rules and workflows (configurable as `plugins`) to all incoming `git push` operations.
+Git Proxy is an application that stands between developers and a Git remote endpoint (e.g., `github.com`).
+It applies rules and workflows (configurable as `plugins`) to all outgoing `git push` operations to ensure they are compliant.

 The main goal of Git Proxy is to marry the defacto standard Open Source developer experience (git-based workflow of branching out, submitting changes and merging back) with security and legal requirements that firms have to comply with, when operating in highly regulated industries like financial services.